prajjwalkumar17/prajjwalkumar17/README.md

 ![](https://github.com/prajjwalkumar17/prajjwalkumar17/blob/main/Game%20on%20new.png)
 Hi, My name is <b> Prajjwal kumar 👋
 </b> --Most welcome visitors !!
-Currently, I am pursuing my Bachelors in Tech. from Dayanand Sagar Academy of Tech & mang. situated in Banglore.
+Currently, I am ASDE in Juspay🌀.
 The worshipper of JAVA and a believer of Android to come to life one day🤞🏻.
 <br>

 <h3 align='center'><i>Social Media Handles</i></h3>